cplagz/GarDoor-Car/README.md

 ## ESP8266 MQTT Garage Door Opener, Garage Door and Car Sensor, and Temperature Monitor using Home Assistant/Blynk
 This project allows you to control (open/close) a "dumb" garage door opener for a garage door and independently reports the garage door status (open/closed) and presence of a car in the garage via MQTT and Blynk.
 In addition you can monitor the Temperature and Humidity within your garage over MQTT as well.
 This project requires two ultrasonic sensors: one pointed at the garage door, and the other pointed at the normal location of the car.
 This allows the presence of the car to be detected whether the garage door is open or closed.

-The code covered in this repository utilises Home Assistant's [MQTT Cover Component](https://www.home-assistant.io/components/cover.mqtt/) and [MQTT Binary Sensor Component](https://www.home-assistant.io/components/binary_sensor.mqtt/).
-There is a sample configuration in the repository.
+The code covered in this repository utilises Home Assistant's [MQTT Cover Component](https://www.home-assistant.io/components/cover.mqtt/), [MQTT Binary Sensor Component](https://www.home-assistant.io/components/binary_sensor.mqtt/), and [MQTT Sensor Component](https://www.home-assistant.io/components/sensor.mqtt/).
+There is an example configuration in this repository.
 GarDoor will respond to HA's open and close commands and reports door/car status to keep HA's GUI in sync with the door and car state.
 GarDoor should also be controllable via any home automation software that can work with MQTT.

 GarDoor can also be used with the Blynk app (iOS or Android).
 If you enable this feature, you can monitor the garage door/car status as well as open/close the door with the app.
 You can also choose to be notified of garage door events on your phone.